austinmama/customer-portal/cpmanacctadduser.md

 * Click the **Use Portal Password for VPN** check box to sync the customer portal and VPN passwords.
 6. Click **Add User**.

 After you create an account for a user, the user receives an email notification to finish setting up their account.
-The user must set a password and, optionally, create security questions if you indicated that they're required.
+The user must set a password and optionally, create security questions if you indicated that they're required.

 How users without the administrative access of a master user log in to the customer portal depends on the master user who provided the user access in their SoftLayer accounts:
   * If the master user has an IBMid to authenticate, each user that the master user creates has an IBMid.